Security Recommendations

 In Windows 10 and Windows Server 2016, you should use Credential Guard to enhance security.

-For more information, refer to Microsoft site.
+For more information, refer to the Microsoft site.

 Additional Environment Recommendations